Becoming a member —

 Water Sports Membership: Open to anyone age 26 and over; Ownership of a water craft, jet ski, canoe, kayak, kite board, SUP, dinghy sailboat under 16’.

-Non-resident: Former Resident or Associate Member who permanently keeps a boat in a Lake Michigan harbor in Illinois or Indiana, and who resides more than 75 miles from the Club.
+Non-resident: Former Resident or Associate Member who no longer permanently keeps a boat in a Lake Michigan harbor in Illinois or Indiana, and who resides more than 75 miles from the Club.

 Intermediate Membership: Person age 21-25.